Epidilius/GreenButtonPrototypeBuilds/README.md

 It's easy to install, easy to use, and once you register a device, the app does the rest.
 If you want to consistently check your usage, you can.
 You can also do nothing until you get an alert that your freezer's usage has spiked in the past ten minutes.
 Maybe it's open.

 Current Features:
-Create new devices
+-Create new devices
-Delete all devices
+-Delete all devices
-Graph up to four devices at a time
+-Graph up to four devices at a time
-Compare to region and industry usage ( but not really, the data here is faked )
+-Compare to region and industry usage ( but not really, the data here is faked )

 Future Features;
-Sort your devices
+-Sort your devices
-Personalize the device picture
+-Personalize the device picture
-Compare to other users
+-Compare to other users
-Better UI
+-Better UI
-Suggestions on energy consumption
+-Suggestions on energy consumption